 Defect removal process

 Before a defect can be removed, it must be identified.
-This is relatively straightforward – though more costly – in the later stages of development, when test cases can be run though the system to see if they give the expected results (dynamic testing).
+Reference: Defects Analysis, BVOP.
+This is relatively straightforward – though more costly – in the later stages of development when test cases can be run through the system to see if they give the expected results (dynamic testing).
 In the earlier stages of a project, quality checking could involve the following:

 - desk checking;